 The Marshalls came to Second Baptist, Springfield, Missouri, in November 1995.
 The church is annually one of Missouri’s leading churches in baptisms, and has for many years been the state’s largest contributor to the Cooperative Program.
 Second has three Sunday Schools (average attendance 1400) and three (two English, one Chinese) worship services (average attendance 1700).
 Second, nationally known as a missions minded church, has given $2.6 million to plant 51 new USA churches in the past seven years.

 In 2004, Dr. Marshall was awarded the distinguished Alumnus Award for his Alma Mater, New Orleans Baptist Theological Seminary, one of the largest seminaries in the world.
 That same year he had the privilege to preach the annual sermon for the Missouri Baptist Convention, his state’s largest denomination.
 In 2009 he was honored to preach the annual sermon at the Southern Baptist Convention, a denomination that has over 45,000 churches, and is the largest non-Catholic denomination in the USA.

 After having served as Second Vice President and First Vice President of the Missouri Baptist Convention, he became President in 2010.
 A month later, Second honored Ruthie and him on their fifteenth anniversary at the church by giving them a mint condition 1962 robin egg blue Ford Falcon.

 In 2011 Midwestern Baptist Seminary named him their Honorary Alumnus of the Year.
 In 2017, he celebrated 50 years in the ministry, and 46 years in marriage.
-In November 2017, John and Ruth celebrated their twenty-second anniversary at Second.
+In November 2017, John and Ruth retired, after celebrating their twenty-second anniversary at Second Baptist.